As a child, Jamie loathed Fridays.

 Something stops him before he even reaches the other end of the hall.

 Whenever he was given a little more notice, he would let the children pick which room they wanted to sleep in and ready it with their help.
 He knows this situation is different and while most of the kids liked being downstairs, near the playroom, he has a gut feeling that this child might require more attention, more support.
 The bedroom next to Fergus’ hasn’t been used in months, but it’s regularly cleaned when he takes care of the rest of the house, and there’s a wee bed with a plush white carpet and walls painted in cream.
-He steps inside, turning on the lights and begins changing the sheets, sticking with a neutral colour palette.
+He steps inside, turns on the lights and begins changing the sheets, sticking with a neutral colour palette.

 Jenny had helped him purchase many of the decorative pieces to furnish the house after construction had been completed.
 The woolly blankets and throws she’d knitted by hand as a housewarming gift, having snuck in with Ian’s help and decorated the entire place without his knowledge.
 In return, he’d carved rocking horses for each of her bairns, as soon as they were old enough to make good use of them, engraving their names onto the bridles.
 Fergus had already been too old to muster up any excitement over a wooden horse, gravitating straight towards the actual ponies that lived at Lallybroch’s stables.
 As much as Jamie loves his son, part of him still dreams of one day crafting a little rocking horse for a bairn of his own.